-Chart 1 shows the average value of the market risk disclosure index between 1994 and 2012.
+Figure 1 shows the average value of the market risk disclosure index between 1994 and 2012.
 The average value of the index increases from just over 2 in 1994 to nearly 8 in 2012.
-Most of this increase occurs during the early part of the sample, between 1994 and 1998.
+Most of this increase occurred during the early part of the sample, between 1994 and 1998.

-The growth through 1998 reflects two significant regulatory developments.
-First, following the international agreement in Basel, U.S. risk-based capital guidelines were amended in 1998 to incorporate minimum regulatory capital requirements for market risk in trading activities, with the requirements taking full effect in January of that year (Hendricks and Hirtle 1997).
-The market risk capital charge introduced through this amendment is based on the output of banks' internal VaR models, and the need to comply with the new capital requirements spurred the development of value-at-risk models in the banking industry.
-On a separate track, SEC Financial Reporting Release (FRR) 48 required all public firms with material market risk exposure to make enhanced quantitative and qualitative disclosures about these risks, starting in 1997 (U.S. Securities and Exchange Commission 1997).
-FRR 48 included three options for forward-looking, quantitative market risk disclosures, one of which was value at risk.14 Together, these two regulatory developments spurred disclosure of VaR estimates and related information.
+The growth through this period reflects two significant regulatory developments.
+First, U.S. risk-based capital guidelines were amended in 1998 to incorporate minimum regulatory capital requirements for market risk in trading activities (Hendricks and Hirtle 1997).
+The market risk capital charge is based on the output of banks' internal VaR models, and the need to comply with the new capital requirements spurred the development of value-at-risk models in the banking industry.
+On a separate track, SEC Financial Reporting Release (FRR) 48 required all public firms with material market risk exposure to make enhanced quantitative and qualitative disclosures about their exposures, starting in 1997 (U.S. Securities and Exchange Commission 1997).
+FRR 48 included three options for forward-looking, quantitative market risk disclosures, one of which was value-at-risk.13 Together, these two regulatory developments spurred disclosure of VaR estimates and related information.